Cautions About Mercury Consumption

 If you're like most Americans, you probably try hard to incorporate heart-healthy sources of protein in your diet, by, for example, eating fish.
-Therefore, there was good reason to be alarmed when health agencies in 44 states, including Illinois issued fish consumption warnings due to mercury contamination in 2003, a staggering mercury increase of 63 percent in the last 11 years.
-Mercury pollution threatens to render this key part of our diet too dangerous for children, pregnant women and women who may become pregnant.
+However, mercury pollution threatens to render this key part of our diet too dangerous for children, pregnant women and women who may become pregnant.

 To reduce the prevalence of mercury contamination as a factor in learning disabilities, we must reduce mercury in fish; the only way to do that is to reduce the amount of mercury released into our environment.

-Ernie Florence is president of the Learning Disabilities Association of Illinois and Rebecca Stanfield is director of the Illinois Public Interest Research Group, an environmental advocacy organization.
-This article was originally printed in the Sun Times Editorial section.
+Ernie Florence is past president of the Learning Disabilities Association of Illinois and Rebecca Stanfield was director of the Illinois Public Interest Research Group, an environmental advocacy organization.
+Meg Carroll is professor of education at Saint Xavier University.